Even Better Bike Lanes

 We’re making many of Seattle’s protected bike lanes more durable by replacing flexible posts with hardened buffer materials like tall curbs, sometimes referred to as “Toronto barriers” and precast flat-top curbs.
 This work will improve separation between people biking and driving, reduce ongoing maintenance needs, and strengthen Seattle’s bike network.

-Several projects have been completed, with more planned for 2025 construction that were included in the 2024 voter-approved levy as part of a bike program goal to upgrade 30% of the protected bike lane network.
+Several projects have been completed, with more planned for 2025 construction that were included in the voter-approved Seattle Transportation Levy as part of a bike program goal, championed by several of the city’s bike advocacy groups, to upgrade 30% of the protected bike lane network.

 Project background